Blog – Posted on Tuesday, Feb 04

 1. A Court of Thorns and Roses by Sarah J. Maas

-From the author of Throne of Glass comes this equally intense and thrilling YA series, devised as a loose retelling of Beauty and the Beast.
-In the eponymous first installment, a young human huntress named Feyre is captured and forced to become the ward of a part-faerie, part-beast High Lord called Tamlin.
+From the author of Throne of Glass comes this equally intense and thrilling young adult book series, devised as a loose retelling of Beauty and the Beast.
+In the eponymous first installment, now a new adult favorite, a young human huntress named Feyre is captured and forced to become the ward of a part-faerie, part-beast High Lord called Tamlin.
 Though cold to one another at first, Feyre’s irrepressible human spirit and curiosity soon endear her to Tamlin, and their lives intertwine as she learns the ways of the fae.
 But this contentment is shattered when Feyre realizes the curse that hangs over Tamlin and his people… and finally understands that only she has the power to save them.

 2. A Separate Peace by John Knowles